 Up not out framework

-Cities and towns have forced themselves to sprawl by creating excessive parking minimums and height limits.
-These policies keep development down and forces growth outward.
+Cities and towns have forced themselves to sprawl.
+Excessive parking minimums and height limits even in downtowns are the main barriers to vertical growth.
+These policies keep development down and force growth outward.
 Low density sprawl eats up the American wilderness that we cherish.
 And keeps us all stuck on the highway in the process.

 Unfortunately, this is the reality for many cities.
 Excessive parking minimums force development to either be vastly limited from surface parking or outlandishly expensive due to having to build a garage on site.
 Further, height limits can be so extreme that even three stories is outlawed in many areas.